Sardula: Breeding

 Sardula was bred by William T. Young at his Overbrook Farm near Lexington, Kentucky in conjunction with M&M Stables, a Lexington-based venture formed by Bob McCann of McCann Bloodstock agency and Pope McLean Sr. of Crestwood Farm.
 She was purchased for $40,000 by recording industry executive Jerry Moss and his wife Ann who turned over the somewhat high-strung filly's race conditioning to Brian Mayberry, a trainer widely respected for his ability and patience with temperamental young horses.

 Sardula was sired by Storm Cat, twice the Leading sire in North America, three times the Leading broodmare sire in North America plus the Leading Juvenile Sire in North America a record seven times.
 Among other notable progeny, Storm Cat sired Aljabr, Black Minnaloushe, Cat Thief, Forestry, Giant's Causeway, Jalil, Life Is Sweet, Storm Flag Flying and Tabasco Cat.
 Sardula's Canadian-bred grandsire Storm Bird raced in England where he was the Top-rated European two-year-old of the 1980 official International Classification, and that year's Timeform top two-year-old given an above average rating of 134.
 Storm Bird sired 63 stakes winners, including 1990 Preakness Stakes winner Summer Squall and was the broodmare sire of runners with more than one hundred stakes wins to their credit, including the 1995 Kentucky Derby and Belmont Stakes winner Thunder Gulch.

-Sardula's dam was the unraced Honor an Offer who was also the dam of the very good racemare Imperial Gesture whose career earnings totaled more than U.S $1.4 million.
+Sardula's dam was the unraced Honor an Offer, who was also the dam of the racemare Imperial Gesture, whose career earnings totaled more than U.S. $1.4 million.
 Sardula's damsire, Hoist the Flag, was the 1970 American Champion Two-Year-Old Colt and at stud was the 1987 Leading broodmare sire in North America.
-Hoist the flag was the son of Tom Rolfe who won the 1965 Preakness Stakes and was voted that year's American Champion Three-Year-Old Male Horse.
+Hoist the Flag was the son of Tom Rolfe who won the 1965 Preakness Stakes and was voted that year's American Champion Three-Year-Old Male Horse.
 Tom Rolfe was sired by the undefeated two-time Prix de l'Arc de Triomphe winner Ribot.
-A horse widely regarded as one of the greatest in the history of Thoroughbred racing worldwide, Ribot became the Leading sire in Great Britain and Ireland in 1963, 1967, and 1968.
+Ribot was widely regarded as one of the greatest Thoroughbred racehorses worldwide, and became the Leading sire in Great Britain and Ireland in 1963, 1967, and 1968.